AdanRuiz/Oracle-NoSQL-Demo/README.md

 # Oracle NoSQL 1x3 Demo

-**With this repository, it is possible to install Oracle NoSQL 1x3 in a single docker instance.**
+**Oracle NoSQL 1x3 demo in a single docker instance<sup>1</sup>.**

+Linux is supported, but I still dont have the automated commands feel free to parse bat files into sh files.

 ## Requirements
 1. Have installed Rancher Desktop (for Oracle Developers) or Docker (public).